← Back to Stories

 Details reported by only one source:

-- Gas prices in Australia had soared for over a decade due to supply constraints by the three east coast exporters, contributing to elevated electricity costs.
+• Gas prices had soared for over a decade due to constrained east coast supplies, making gas the marginal (and expensive) supplier in electricity pricing.

-- The Albanese government’s ‘solar sharer’ program requires retailers to offer three hours of free electricity daily to all customers, including renters, to offset rising costs.
+• The ABC mentioned a ‘solar sharer’ program where retailers must offer 3 hours of free electricity daily to all customers, including renters.

 Contradictions